hibzzgames/crmpl/README.md

 ### Detailed Explanation
 **Rule 1**

-With papr, the key-value relationships between the various tokens in a file are defined using a concept called depth.
+With crmpl, the key-value relationships between the various tokens in a file are defined using a concept called depth.
 The colon symbol, `:`, is used to increase the depth of the next token and create a child-parent relationship between the current token and the previous token.

 ```
 year: 2024